 There is one very good possibility for the old place called 'Camelot', and that's Cadbury.

 "At the very south end of the church of South-Cadbyri standeth Camallate, sometime a famose town or castle ...
 The people can tell nothing there but that they have heard say that Arthur much resorted to Camalat."

 Welcome to this valuable piece of English history

-My dear wife and I are delighted to give you a warm welcome to this website of one of the oldest feudal Baronies of England, whose rich history goes back to William the Conqueror.
+My wife and I are delighted to welcome you to this website of one of the oldest feudal baronies of England, whose rich history goes back to William the Conqueror.

 As the present Lord and Lady, we are very fortunate and proud to assume our responibility to preserve and reasure this piece of English history for future generations.
-Though we are not only the holders of the Barony, we also acting as custodians of this part of 'Old England'.
+Though we are not only the holders of the barony title, we also acting as custodians of this part of 'Old England'.

 6th Baron and Baroness of North Cadbury